Here is how to get motor carrier authority:

 Becoming an authorized motor carrier involves several steps that ensure your freight business operates within the confines of law and industry standards.
 This article provides a detailed guide to help you understand the process and steps needed to obtain your Motor Carrier Authority.

-Motor Carrier Authority, often referred to as operating authority, is a certification issued by the Federal Motor Carrier Safety Administration (FMCSA) that authorizes freight transportation companies to haul cargo across state lines.
+Motor Carrier Authority, often called operating authority, is a certification issued by the Federal Motor Carrier Safety Administration (FMCSA) that authorizes freight transportation companies to haul cargo across state lines.
 If you plan on operating a business that involves the interstate transportation of goods, obtaining your Motor Carrier Authority is essential.

 Steps to Get Motor Carrier Authority